 Throughout the year, staff and management are reminded and encouraged to consult the ATIP office on any issues that might affect the implementation of the Act when and where appropriate.

-The manager, ATIP and Corporate Operations delivered, during 2014-2015, two training sessions to approximately 32 staff members.
-One session was provided to the Chairs Secretariat, a tri-agency group housed within SSHRC composed of SSHRC, Natural Sciences and Engineering Council (NSERC) and Canadian Institutes of Health Research (CIHR) employees.
-The other session was the annual training opportunity open to all SSHRC staff.
-The sessions covered the principles of privacy legislation, key concepts and definitions, SSHRC’s procedures for processing both formal and informal requests, and procedures for the collection, use, security, preservation and disposal of personal information under SSHRC’s custody and control.
+The manager, ATIP and Corporate Operations delivered, during 2015-2016, one training session to approximately 15 staff members (the annual learning/training opportunity open to all SSHRC staff).
+The session covered the principles of privacy legislation, key concepts and definitions, SSHRC’s procedures for processing both formal and informal requests, and procedures for the collection, use, security, preservation and disposal of personal information under SSHRC’s custody and control.
+The ATIP office also jointly developed a “10 Things You Need to Know” learning session about privacy and security breaches with the Corporate Security Office.
+The presentation, given by the manager, ATIP and Corporate Operations and the Departmental Security Officer, was attended by approximately 60 SSHRC staff.

 SSHRC’S New or Revised Policies, Guidelines and Procedures Related to Privacy